Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-11-16-taking-the-circus-on-the-road.md

 ---
 layout: post
-title: 'Taking The Circus On The Road'
+title: "Taking The Circus On The Road"
 date: 16-Nov-2014
 categories: tbd
 ---